 We seek to be the partner of choice in Earth and space science, and to contribute to the nation's diplomatic goals.
-For example, in 2021 SMD issued a Request for Information (RFI) seeking ideas for innovative programs that could help cultivate increased capacity in emerging partner nations and promote NASA best practices and values.
+For example, in 2021 SMD issued a Request for Information (RFI) seeking ideas for innovative programs that could, in advancing scientific objectives, help cultivate increased capacity in emerging partner nations and promote NASA best practices and values.
+SMD is determining next steps in light of the responses received to align such efforts with broader NASA international partnership activities.